-The District seeks coverage under the prospective Incidental Take Permit (ITP) for withdrawal of groundwater from the Aquifer by well owners/operators holding a valid permit from the District for their groundwater supply that is managed by the District.
+The District seeks coverage under the prospective Incidental Take Permit (ITP) for withdrawal of groundwater from the Aquifer by well owners/operators holding a valid permit from the District for their groundwater supply that is managed by the District as a statutorily mandated groundwater conservation district (GCD) in Texas.
 These activities result from time to time in incidental take of the Covered Species by adversely affecting the quantity and associated chemistry of water that is naturally discharged from the Aquifer at Barton Springs.
-The activities for which the District seeks coverage arise from groundwater withdrawals from nonexempt registered wells that are authorized and regulated under the District's permitting program.
+The activities for which the District seeks coverage arise from groundwater withdrawals from nonexempt registered wells in the Aquifer that are authorized and regulated under the District's permitting program.
 Limits on groundwater withdrawals apply only to District-permitted wells.
 The withdrawals are considered a Covered Activity only if the well and the permittee are in compliance with the District's rules, including permit conditions, prevention of waste, and water conservation plan and drought contingency commitments.
 These are lawful activities with a publicly beneficial purpose, and any associated take, as defined by the Endangered Species Act (Act), is incidental.